Tintagel Castle: Arthurian Legend Mixes with True History

 It has also been reported that this palace belonged to the rulers of an ancient south-west British kingdom known as Dumnonia.
 This kingdom is said to have had its center in modern day Devon, and included parts of present day Cornwall and Somerset.
 It has been suggested that the story of King Arthur’s conception at Tintagel has something to do with the Kingdom of Dumnonia, or at least with its memory.

-During the 12th century, the writer Geoffrey of Monmouth wrote the Historia Regum Britanniae (translated into English as ‘The History of the Kings of Britain’), a pseudohistorical account of British history .
+During the 12th century, the writer Geoffrey of Monmouth wrote Historia Regum Britanniae (translated into English as ‘The History of the Kings of Britain’), a pseudohistorical account of British history .
 One of the figures in this account was King Arthur , whom, according to Geoffrey, was conceived at Tintagel.
 It has been suggested that Geoffrey was inspired by the memory of Tintagel as a royal site in earlier centuries to link it with the place of the legendary king’s conception.

 According to legend, Arthur’s father, Uther Pendragon , fell in love with / lusted after Igraine, the wife of Gorlois of Cornwall, whose fortress was at Tintagel.
-Uther managed to persuade Merlin to use his magic to fulfil his desire.
-Merlin transformed Uther into the image of Gorlois, and he was able to enter Tintagel Castle to seduce the queen.
-It was by this way that Arthur is said to have been conceived.
+Uther managed to persuade Merlin to use his magic to fulfil his desire for the queen.
+Merlin transformed Uther into the image of Gorlois and he was able to enter Tintagel Castle to seduce the queen.
+This is how Arthur is said to have been conceived.

 During the 1230s, Richard, 1st Earl of Cornwall, second son of King John of England, and brother of King Henry III of England, decided to build a castle on Tintagel Island.